-9 th Grade 10 th Grade 11 th Grade 12 th Grade Honors Biology Honors Chemistry Honors Physics AP courses AP courses (Biology, Chemistry, Physics) Geophysical Science Advanced Geophysical Science Honors Biology or Biology or Bio-Com Honors Chemistry or Chemistry or Chem-Com Honors Physics or Physics or Electives or 2 nd year sciences Science Seminar I Science Seminar II Bio-Com or Ecology or Basic Environmental Science/Marine Biology Ecology or Basic Environmental Science/Marine Biology
+9 th Grade 9 th Grade 10 th Grade 12 th Grade Honors Biology Honors Chemistry Honors Physics AP courses AP courses (Biology, Chemistry, Physics) Geophysical Science Advanced Geophysical Science Honors Biology or Biology or Bio-Com Honors Chemistry or Chemistry or Chem-Com Honors Physics or Physics or Electives or 2 nd year sciences Science Seminar I Life Science Seminar Bio-Com or Ecology or Basic Environmental Science/Marine Biology Ecology or Basic Environmental Science/Marine Biology

-^{} All courses marked with will be offered as 6-period classes.
+\ All courses marked with \ will be offered as 6-period classes.

+3000 SCIENCE SEMINAR I

+3005 LIFE SCIENCE SEMINAR

-3000 SCIENCE SEMINAR I Full Year Grade 9 5 Credits 3010 SCIENCE SEMINAR II Full Year Grades 10-12 5 Credits
+Full Year Grade 9 Full Year Grades 10-12

+5 Credits 5 Credits
-Prerequisite: (Science Seminar II) - Science Seminar I or Geophysical Science

-This two-year program is designed to introduce students to the major principles of the physical and environmental sciences.
+Prerequisite: Science Seminar I or Geophysical Science This laboratory/inquiry based science course is a two-year program is designed to introduce students to the major principles of the physical and environmental sciences.
 Through a hands-on, activities-based approach, students will learn about key concepts in the physical, chemical and environmental realms, as well as their relationship to societal concerns.

-- The first year will emphasize a development of process skills such as observation, data collection and analysis, formula manipulation, and problem-solving skills.
-These skills will be developed through investigations into the areas of physical and environmental sciences. - ▼ The second year of the sequence will continue to reinforce the skill development with a focus on the more abstract physical concepts, basic chemistry, astronomy, and pressing environmental issues.
+- ⇒ The first year will emphasize a development of process skills such as observation, data collection and analysis, formula manipulation, and problem-solving skills.
+These skills will be developed through investigations into the areas of physical and environmental sciences. - ⇒ The second year of the sequence will continue to reinforce the skill development with a focus on the life sciences.
+Cell structure, origin and function, genetics, DNA, ecological principles and problem solving will be stressed.
 The course is closely aligned with the progress indicators proposed in the Core Curriculum Content Standards.
+Life Science Seminar students will be required to take the New Jersey Biology End of Course Assessment in May.